Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas State Stats and Trends

-- In Texas State's 11 games this season, it has six wins against the spread.

-- The Bobcats have an ATS record of 5-3 in their eight games as an underdog of 2 points or more this season.
+- The Bobcats have an ATS record of 5-3 in their eight games as an underdog of 2 points or more this year.

-- Texas State's games this year have hit the over on five of 11 set point totals (45.5%).

 - The Bobcats have turned the ball over 20 times this season, three more turnovers than the Red Wolves have forced (17).